-No matter what category you fall into though, if you’re looking to save money when it comes to presents, food or travel, check out this list of 15 tips!
+No matter what category you fall into though, if don’t want to rely on instant payday loans this year and want to save money when it comes to presents, food or travel, check out this list of 15 tips!

 Lists are not just for Santa.
 Make sure you keep track of the people you need to get presents for, the food you must have, and any decorations that are essential.
 Then work out your budget and see what is actually doable.
 Thinking about Christmas this early can help, as you’ve got time to start saving!

 Talk to your friends about doing a Secret Santa this year, instead of buying everyone a gift.
 That way you only need to buy one present instead of loads for each of your friends.
 This is a great thing to do at work too.

 3. Switch Banks

 A lot of people don’t like to switch banks, as they think it will be a lot of hassle.
 The biggest issue tends to be your old bank trying to tempt you to stay though.
 If you swap banks, a lot of them offer an incentive of up to £200!
 Some may call it bribery, we call it free money.

 While this is not a sure fire way to get extra presents (for yourself or others), entering into loads of free competitions could be a good way to source smaller gifts.
 Even if you don’t win the main prize, you could win something, so why not give it a go?

 5. Shop around